This match is an extreme test of practical field shooting of rifles, carbines, and pistols, and

 supporting activities.
 Two-man teams will be required to navigate

-rugged desert terrain, recognize, locate, range, and engage
+rugged desert / mountainous terrain, recognize, locate, range, and engage

 challenging rifle targets from compromised shooting positions, communicate with their

 partner and the range officer (RO), and do it under time constraints.

 Teams will also be tested on their ability to solve problems, work together, and perform other related tasks.

 - nominal stage count: 3 field hike (long), 4 assault/other, 2 night.

 - the 3 field hike (long) stages will involve significant movement on foot while engaging rifle, carbine, and/or pistol targets.

 - the approx 4 assault/other stages will involve the rifle, carbine, and pistols and will be of shorter duration but will be scored significantly based on time spent plus penalties